DOCTOR: A Simple Method for Detecting Misclassification Errors

-\textbf{Comparison in PBB.} We compare \textsc{Doctor} with ODIN and MHLNB.
+\textbf{Comparison in PBB.} We compare \textsc{Doctor} with ODIN, MHLNB and {ENERGY}.
 We keep the same parameter setting for all the methods.
-In the case of \textsc{Doctor} and ODIN, where temperature scaling is allowed, we test, for each dataset, $24$ different values of $\epsilon$ for each of the $11$ different values of $T$, see Supplementary material (\Cref{appendix:overall}) for the set of ranges.
-In the case of MHLNB, which directly uses the logits, we keep $T=1$ and we vary $\epsilon$ for each dataset.
-According to our framework no validation samples are available; consequently, in order to be consistent across the dataset, we only report the experimental settings and values for which, on average, we obtain good results for all the considered domains: $\epsilon_\alpha = 0.00035$ and $T_\alpha = 1$, $\epsilon_\beta = 0.00035$ and $T_\beta = 1.5$, $\epsilon_\text{ODIN} = 0$ and $T_\text{ODIN} = 1.3$, $\epsilon_\text{MHLNB} = 0.0002$ and $T_\text{MHLNB} = 1$.
-When ODIN is applied to the problem of deciding whether to trust or not the decision made by a classifier, we do not keep the same parameter setting as in~\cite{LiangLS2018ICLR} ($T=1000$ and $\epsilon$ is set to $0.0014$ for CIFAR10, $0.002$ for CIFAR100, $0.001$ for TinyImageNet and $0.0002$ for SVHN) since our experiments show that this setup causes deterioration in performance (see plots in Supplementary material (\Cref{appendix:overall})) .
+In the case of \textsc{Doctor} and ODIN where temperature scaling is allowed, we test, for each dataset, $24$ different values of $\epsilon$ for each of the $11$ different values of $T$, see (\Cref{appendix:overall}) for the set of ranges.
+In the case of MHLNB, which directly uses the logits, we keep $T=1$ and we vary $\epsilon$ for each dataset. {In the case of ENERGY, where no perturbation is allowed, we keep $\epsilon=0$ and we maintain $T=1$ (as in~\cite{LiuNIPS2020})}.
+According to our framework, no validation samples are available; consequently, in order to be consistent across the datasets, we only report the experimental settings and values for which, on average, we obtain favorable results for all the considered domains {(cf.~\Cref{fig:best}).} {In order to be fair, we update ODIN's parameters from those in~\cite{LiangLS2018ICLR} to new values which are more suitable to the task at hand (cf. plots in~\Cref{appendix:overall}).}